HOW DOES ALCOHOL INJECTION WORK?

 CAN I RUN A MECHANICAL FUEL INJECTION SYSTEM ON GASOLINE?

 The answer is "yes" but unfortunately it isn't that simple.
 KillerRONS.COM specializes in providing fuel systems that not only are fast but are trouble free and consistent.
-With that said gasoline doesn't fit mechanical injection well.
+With that said gasoline doesn't fit mechanical fuel injection well.
 This is due to gasoline's narrow tuning window which would require frequent recalibration when even small atmospheric (temperature) changes take place.
 In our opinion the best way to successfully run gasoline is to use a carburetor or an expensive electronic fuel injection system that can manipulate the fuel curve at many points throughout a run.
-We feel that alcohol is the best fuel to use with mechanical injection but there are alternatives.
-E85 is gaining popularity and works well with mechanical injection along with being available from the "pump".
+We feel that alcohol is the best fuel to use with mechanical fuel injection but there are alternatives.
+E85 is gaining popularity and works well with MFI along with being available from the "pump" in some areas.
 E100 or pure ethanol is also a good alternative.

 WHY SHOULD I SWITCH FROM A GASOLINE TO ALCOHOL?